BeyondNFT/sandbox/README.md

 If like me, you prefer reading code with comments better than long walls of text, just [jump to Usage](#usage)

 ## Descriptions

 ### Interactive NFTs

 Interactive NFT is a project that aims to:
 - Allow NFTs to be non static and/or interactives to the **Viewer** (procedural art with js, html, external data call, music player, video player...).
-- Allow a **Creator** to declare some values "configurable/variables" and an **Owner** to configure those values, making the NFT evolve.
+- Allow a **Creator** to declare some values "configurable/variables" and an **Owner** to configure those values, making the NFT evolve. (a bit like Async, but because the NFT is code running, it can go much deeper)

-This way, an Artist could for example create a procedural piece of art, and allow the futur **Owners** to set some key values used during the art rendering, thus making the Art evolutive.
+This way, an Artist could for example create a procedural piece of art, and allow the future **Owners** to set some key values used during the art rendering, thus making the Art evolutive.
 The **Owner** could for example edit colors, animation durations, texts, textures or anything that the **Creator** declared as editable.

 Another example would be a Card on which the **Viewer** could click; the card would then flip and present its attributes (that are stored in the NFT's JSON or even retrieven with an ajax call).
 All this directly in a Gallery / Website / Marketplace.